 Private foundations are generally not permitted to hold more than a 20% interest in an unrelated business enterprise.
 They may be subject to an excise tax on the amount of any excess holdings.
 For purposes of section 4943, donor advised funds and certain supporting organizations are considered private foundations.
-For more information on the applicability of Schedule C to such organizations, see General rules on the permitted holdings of donor advised funds and certain supporting organizations in a business enterprise on page 8.
+For more information on the applicability of Schedule C to such organizations, see

+General rules on the permitted holdings of donor advised funds and certain supporting organizations in a business enterprise on page 9.

 Requirement.
-If you answered "Yes" to Form 990-PF, Part VII-B, question 3b; Form 990, Part VI, question 89g; or Form 5227, Part VI-B, question 77b, complete a Schedule C for each business enterprise in which the foundation had excess business holdings for its tax year beginning in 2007.
+If you answered "Yes" to Form 990-PF, Part VII-B, question 3b; Form 990, Part V, question 8; or Form 5227, Part VI-B, question 77b, or otherwise had excess business holdings, complete a Schedule C for each business enterprise in which the foundation had excess business holdings for its tax year beginning in 2008.